 2. Brown or coconut sugar gives a better flavor to these donuts, though granulated sugar will still work.

-4. If you don't have canned pumpkin puree, roast or boil some pumpkin until tender then blend the pumpkin until it's a smooth puree.
+4. If you don’t have canned pumpkin puree, roast or boil some pumpkin until tender then blend the pumpkin until it’s a thick and smooth puree.

 5. The donuts should be moist enough that the sugar instantly sticks to the donuts.
 If they don’t, very lightly brush the donuts with melted butter or oil then dip them in the sugar.